GIScience/giscience2023/index.md

 In addition, **practical hands-on sessions** will be offered by organisers for interested participants:

-- What is openrouteservice?
-How to send API requests
+- What is [openrouteservice](https://openrouteservice.org/)?
+How to send API requests?
-- How to calculate different centrality measures using openrouteservice
+- How to calculate different centrality measures using openrouteservice?
-- How to set up a local docker instance of openrouteservice on your computer
+- How to set up a local docker instance of openrouteservice on your computer?

 ### Preliminary program